Nathalie Mpaka

 Nathalie Mpaka, is an accountant and corporate executive at BK Group Plc (formerly Bank of Kigali), the largest commercial bank in Rwanda.
 She is the chief financial officer at BK Group.

 Education

 Mpaka has a Bachelor of Arts degree in Accounting and Finance, obtained from the Birmingham City University, in Birmingham, United Kingdom, in 2006.
 She is also a Chartered Certified Accountant, recognized by the Association of Chartered Certified Accountants (ACCA), of the United Kingdom.
+She also holds a Master of Science in International Banking and Finance, from the University of Salford inthe United Kingdom.
 In addition, she is a member of the Institute of Certified Public Accountants in Rwanda (ICPAR).